DeepAI-Research/Simverse/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## Sponsors

+Raccoon Research is sponsored by the following organizations:

 <center><img src="docs/assets/DeepAI.png" width="200" alt="DeepAI" style="margin-left: auto; margin-right: auto;" /></center>

+Interested in working with us?
+Join our (Discord)[https://discord.gg/JMfbmHdPNB] or post a Github issue to get in touch.